suriyun-production/mmorpg-kit-docs/docs/pages/016-monsters-monster-character-monster-spawn-area.md

 *   **Random Gold Max**, gold that character will gain when kill the monster
 *   **Random Gold Items**, items that character will gain when kill the monster

-You can create new monster character by right click in **Project** tab select
+You can create new monster character by right click in `Project` window select
 **Create -> Create GameData -> MonsterCharacter**

 ![](https://cdn-images-1.medium.com/max/1600/0*pGNyaTj56uFQCZvv)